Cyprus Tax Residency

 Verifiable Business Activities

-The place of business shall not be only an “empty shell”, but an operating place of business.
+The place of business is not only an “empty shell”, but an operating place of business.
 Respective criteria might be:

-- The company should be able to proof communication with its suppliers and customers (emails, letters, call notes).
+- The company shall be able to proof communication with its suppliers and customers (emails, letters, call notes);

-- Traceability of the director’s discretion in his or her decisions.
+- Traceability of the director’s discretion in his or her decisions, within the guidelines provided by the Memorandum & Articles of Association and additional shareholder resolutions, if applicable;

-- The director of the company should be signatory of the company’s bank accounts.
+- The director of the company shall be signatory of the company’s bank accounts.

-It is of course up to your discretion where and how to establish a place of business for your Cyprus Company or Malta Company.
+It is of course up to your discretion where and how to establish a place of business for your Cyprus Company, keeping in mind possible consequences.

-Beneficial owners should avoid business activities on behalf of their foreign company, in their own country
+Beneficial owners must avoid business activities on behalf of their foreign company, in their own country

 If the shareholder or beneficial owner conducts business in his or her own country on behalf of his or her foreign company, the foreign company might become liable for taxes to be paid in the country of the shareholder or beneficial owner.
-Cyprus tax residency (or Maltese tax residency) requires that the Cyprus (or Maltese) company is apparently managed from Cyprus (or Malta), Please consult Shanda Consult or your tax consultant in your country for more details.
+Cyprus tax residency requires that the Cyprus company is apparently managed from Cyprus.

 Attend your duties as your company’s shareholder!